-- design options and final preferred design; - a detailed site and context analysis; - profiles of adjoining development; - RLs for the subject site and adjoining properties, - an accurate survey (including accurate RLs, and the accurate location of eaves/gutters, chimneys and other structures on adjoining properties); - the structural relationship with the existing building and any adjoining properties (including shared party walls, footings and channeys); and - the final version of the statement of heritage impact.
+- design options and final preferred design; - a detailed site and context analysis; - profiles of adjoining development; - RLs for the subject site and adjoining properties: - > an accurate survey (including accurate RLs and the accurate location of eaves/gutters, chimneys and other structures on adjoining properties); - the structural relationship with the existing building and any adjoining properties (including) shared party walls, footings and chimneys); and - the final version of the statement of heritage impact.

-Other required documentation to be submitted with the development application can be found in the Development Application, suide.
+Other required documentation to be submitted with the development application can be found in the Development Application Guide. zepealed by MDCP